-In this section, we will focus on modelling the set of annual maxima, that is, column 2 of venice - we can extract these by typing:
+In this section, we will focus on modelling the set of annual maxima, that is, column 2 of venice - we can extract these by typing

 '''

-venice.anmax = venice[, 2]
+venice.anmax=venice[,2]

 '''

-A time series plot of the annual maxima is shown in Figure 5.1.
+A time series plot of the annual maxima is shown in Figure 5.1 above.
 Your analysis of the Venice data in problems sheet 2 should have shown unsatisfactory fits for all values of r used, and Figure 5.1 gives us a clue as to why: there seems to be rather strong evidence for a positive trend over the years, and a substantial part of the variability in the data will probably be explained by the systematic variation in sea levels over time.

-Figure 5.1: Time series plot showing the annual maximum sea levels (in cm above the average) observed at Venice, 1960-2011 and t is an indicator of year.
+One way of capturing this trend is by allowing the GEV location parameter $\mu$ to vary across time.
+From Figure 5.1, a simple linear trend in time seems plausible for our annual maximum sea levels X, and so we could use the model and t is an indicator of year.
 In this way, variations over time are modelled as a linear trend in the location parameter of the GEV.
 As in a standard simple linear regression, $\beta_1$ represents the slope - in this case, the annual rate of change in sea-level maxima at Venice.
 The time-homogeneous model is a special case of this time dependent model, with $\beta_1 = 0$ ; since this is nested within the model which allows for a time dependence, the deviance statistic can be used to formally compare models.